 - connect with ‘like-minded’ individuals

 - take time to step back, to reappraise and reflect.

-We bring together the participants from across Kent for three Away-Days in Canterbury over the course of a 6-month period.
-Each participant is assigned with an experienced mentor who they meet throughout the duration of the programme, and who supports their personal and professional goals.
-These goals feed into the development of a new initiative devised by participants that benefits the wider community, often setting in motion a new approach.
-Participants become part of People United’s community of practice, benefitting from ongoing support, resources and a network of peers.
+We brought together the participants from across Kent for three Away-Days in Canterbury over the course of a 6-month period.
+Each participant was assigned with an experienced mentor who they met throughout the duration of the programme, and who supported their personal and professional goals.
+These goals fed into the development of new initiatives devised by participants for the benefit of the wider community, often setting in motion a new approach.
+Participants became part of People United’s community of practice, benefitting from ongoing support, resources and a network of peers.

-The programme is based on People United’s philosophy and research that the arts have a unique potential to grow the conditions that lead to kindness, civic participation and social cohesion.
+The programme was based on People United’s philosophy and research that the arts have a unique potential to grow the conditions that lead to kindness, civic participation and social cohesion.